On the stability of multigraded Betti numbers and Hilbert functions: -Wasserstein stability of minimal Hilbert decompositions

 Let $M,N : \RR^n \to \vect$ be finitely presentable.
 Denote by $\PPP_{M,N}$ the set of all pairs $(P_M,P_N)$ consisting of presentation matrices $P_M$ and $P_N$ of $M$ and $N$ respectively, such that $P_M$ and $P_N$ have the same underlying matrix.
+Although we do not make use of this in what follows, it is worthwhile observing that $\PPP_{M,N}$ is non-empty if and only if $M$ and $N$ are at finite interleaving distance, by \cite[Theorem~4.4]{lesnick}.
 Define a dissimilarity $\dIonehat$ on finitely presentable $n$-parameter persistence modules by

-The following definition of the $1$-presentation distance is equivalent to the original definition of Bjerkevik and Lesnick.
+As noted in \cite[Example~3.1]{bjerkevik-lesnick}, the dissimilarity $\dIonehat$ does not satisfy the triangle inequality.
+This motivates the following definition of the $1$-presentation distance, which is equivalent to the original definition \cite[Definition~3.2]{bjerkevik-lesnick} of Bjerkevik and Lesnick, by \cite[Proposition~3.3(ii)]{bjerkevik-lesnick}.